Note

 )

-Cluster 2 consists of patients that deceased and had severe comorbidities while cluster 5 includes patients with a high day post ICU admission.
+Cluster 4 and 1 consist of patients that deceased, while cluster 5 includes patients with a high day post ICU admission.

 Cellrank makes it easy to simulate the behavior of random walks from specific clusters.
 This allows us to not only visualize where the patients end up, but also roughly how many in which clusters after a defined number of iterations.
 We can either just start walking…